Dabigatran: History

 The National Health Service (NHS) in Britain authorized dabigatran for use in preventing blood clots in hip and knee replacement surgery patients.
 According to a BBC article in 2008, Dabigatran was expected to cost the NHS £4.20 per day, which was similar to several other anticoagulants.

 Initially, there was no specific way to reverse the anticoagulant effect of dabigatran in the event of a major bleeding event, unlike for warfarin.
 Since then, the dabigatran-specific antidote idarucizumab, a humanized monoclonal antibody for intravenous administration, was developed, and received Food and Drug Administration (FDA) approval in 2015.

-Pradaxa received a Notice of Compliance (NOC) from Health Canada on 10 June 2008, for the prevention of blood clots in patients who have undergone total hip or total knee replacement surgery.
+Pradaxa received a Notice of Compliance (NOC) from Health Canada in June 2008, for the prevention of blood clots in patients who have undergone total hip or total knee replacement surgery.
 Approval for atrial fibrillation patients at risk of stroke came in October 2010.

-The U.S. Food and Drug Administration (FDA) approved Pradaxa on 19 October 2010, for prevention of stroke in patients with non-valvular atrial fibrillation.
-The approval came after an advisory committee recommended the drug for approval on 20 September 2010 although caution is still urged by some outside experts.
+The U.S. Food and Drug Administration (FDA) approved Pradaxa in October 2010, for prevention of stroke in patients with non-valvular atrial fibrillation.
+The approval came after an advisory committee recommended the drug for approval in September 2010, although caution is still urged by some outside experts.

-On 14 February 2011, the American College of Cardiology Foundation and the American Heart Association added dabigatran to their guidelines for management of non-valvular atrial fibrillation with a class I recommendation.
+In February 2011, the American College of Cardiology Foundation and the American Heart Association added dabigatran to their guidelines for management of non-valvular atrial fibrillation with a class I recommendation.

 In May 2014, the FDA reported the results of a large study comparing dabigatran with warfarin in 134,000 Medicare patients.
 The agency concluded that dabigatran is associated with a lower risk of overall mortality, ischemic stroke, and bleeding in the brain than warfarin.
 Gastrointestinal bleeding was more common in those treated with dabigatran than in those treated with warfarin.
 The risk of heart attack was similar between the two drugs.
 The FDA reiterated its opinion that dabigatran's overall risk/benefit ratio is favorable.

-On 26 July 2014, the British Medical Journal (BMJ) published a series of investigations that accused the privately held Boehringer Ingelheim pharmaceutical group of withholding critical information about the need for monitoring to protect patients from severe bleeding, particularly in the elderly.
+In July 2014, a series of investigations accused the privately held Boehringer Ingelheim pharmaceutical group of withholding critical information about the need for monitoring to protect patients from severe bleeding, particularly in the elderly.
 Review of internal communications between Boehringer researchers and employees by the FDA and the EMA revealed that Boehringer researchers had found evidence that serum levels of dabigatran vary widely.
 The BMJ investigation suggested that Boehringer had a financial motive to withhold this concern from regulatory health agencies because the data conflicted with their extensive marketing of dabigatran as an anticoagulant that does not require monitoring.
 In August 2012, Pradaxa claims filed in U.S. federal courts were consolidated into a multi-district litigation in the Southern District of Illinois before Chief Judge David R. Herndon.
-On 28 May 2014, a $650 million settlement was announced on behalf of approximately 3,900 claimants who were injured by the drug Pradaxa made by Boehringer Ingelheim Pharmaceuticals, Inc. The drug was alleged to cause severe bleeding events and/or hemorrhaging to those who were taking the drug.
+In May 2014, a $650 million settlement was announced on behalf of approximately 3,900 claimants who were injured by the drug Pradaxa made by Boehringer Ingelheim Pharmaceuticals, Inc. The drug was alleged to cause severe bleeding events and/or hemorrhaging to those who were taking the drug.